 “As a Boston-based company and certified B Corp, serving our surrounding communities is in our DNA and continues to be the driving force behind the solar development decisions we make.
 The amount of energy that is being generated by these projects is meaningful, ensuring greater access to community solar projects and farmers’ continued success with their land,” said Trevor Hardy, CEO and Co-Founder of BlueWave.

-As Massachusetts aims for net-zero emissions by 2050, renewable energy sources like BlueWave's solar and solar-plus-storage projects will be crucial in helping both the state and local communities achieve this goal.
+As Massachusetts aims for net-zero emissions by 2050, renewable energy sources like these BlueWave Solar projects will be crucial in helping the state and its communities achieve this goal.

 BlueWave’s Dual-Use Solar Farms Support Rural Economies

-BlueWave collaborated closely with farmers to introduce innovative dual-use practices that provide tangible benefits to landowners, farmers, and the local community.
-The company prioritized enabling farmers to fully utilize their land, designing each solar project to allow continuous farming beneath the solar arrays.
-These sites support a diverse range of crops and pollinator-friendly livestock grazing operations.
+BlueWave collaborated closely with farmers to implement innovative dual-use practices that benefit landowners, farmers, and the local community.
+The company prioritized the full use of farmland, designing each project to allow for continuous agriculture beneath the solar arrays.
+These sites now support a diverse range of crops and pollinator-friendly livestock grazing operations.

 “Agrivoltaics provides a pathway for a clean, just energy transition, providing renewable energy in a way that uplifts agricultural operations, creates new opportunities for farmers, and enhances the resilience of rural communities.
 AFT is proud to be working with an elite few of energy developers, including BlueWave, who are investing in this solution, supporting farmers and landowners, and keeping Massachusetts’s precious farmland under production,” said Nathan L’Etoile, from American Farmland Trust (AFT).